 The security industry is one that relies heavily on the use of sub-contractors.
 When considering whether to engage sub-contractors you must take into consideration the deeming provision under Work-cover or workers compensation insurer.
 If the sub-contractor predominantly works for you or earns most of there money from you then, even though they are sub-contracting, you may still be obliged to cover them under your workers compensation insurance policy.
 With Work-cover premiums for security guards being rated in the region of 3% of the gross wage, you could end up with a large Work-cover bill.
 There are various processes to determine whether someone is a deemed employee and we would recommend that you visit your relevant Work-cover authority website to ensure that you have assessed the person correctly.

 With the introduction of new employment legislation there are new rules that apply to security guards and it is important to factor these in when calculating your hour rate.
 Remember once you have entered into a contract to supply guards at a particular rate then you will be bound by the contract even if you can’t find the guards at the rates that you wish to pay.

 Just because you are insured doesn’t mean that it is a simply a case of reporting the claim and that’s the end of it, you must factor in the excess.
 All policies with have an excess or deductible, which will be applied to each and every claim.
 Taking a higher excess to reduce your premium may save you money in the short term, but long term the excesses could seriously eat into your business profits.
 With the increase in incidents involving crowd controls it would be wise to maintain a contingency fund to cover your excess payments.

-If you require a quote, please complete the Security Proposal Form and return to us and we will source you quotes from the market.
+If you require a quote for Crowd Control, Cash in Transit, Body Guarding, Personal Protection or Armed Guard, please contact us for a Security Guard Proposal Form.
+Please then complete and return the proposal form to us and we will source quotes from the market.